 How popular is the baby name Stevie in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Stevie.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Stevie.

 Which girl names increased in usage the most from 2020 to 2021?